raindancers/lakeformation/README.md

 ## Deployment:
 This assumes you have an account in aws, that has been cdk bootstrapped, and access to us it.
 This applicaiton is locaiton agnostic.

+TODO: THere is currnetly a gap in this construct, and the cdk-execution role is not given datalake permissions, this will mean that the stack will not deploy, unless you do this manually.
+Intention is to fix this so it is not a manual requirement.

+Open Lake Formation in Console,  Permissions / Administrative Roles and tasks..
+In Data lake administrators add the role

+cdk-hnb659fds-cfn-exec-role-<accountnumber>-<region> as a datalake admin.  (if you used a non default cdk qualifier use it instead)

 Clone the project, cd into it synth and deploy

 ```